TheRealRWJ/TheFamilyPlanner/README.md

 4. A simple small remote or gamepad to navigate the pages on the monitor.

 ### Software
-Linux
+1. Linux
 > Some light function like raspbian

-Nextcloud (With an extra user for shared content)
+2. Nextcloud (With an extra user for shared content)
 > Nextcloud is available as a snap

+3. A lightweight web server with static pages
+4. Python
-A lightweight web server with static pages Python scripts ran by cron jobs populating json files JavaScript injecting content of webpage from the json files to prevent page refreshes
+scripts ran by cron jobs populating json files JavaScript injecting content of webpage from the json files to prevent page refreshes
-A separated settings file with preferences and hyperlinks readable by human and Python

 > I use DAVx5 to sync my nextcloud calendars to my phone